 Alcohol withdrawal causes physical discomfort for anyone with alcoholism.
 Mild symptoms may include sweating, mild tremors, increased blood pressure, and an elevated heart rate.
 These symptoms often run in tandem with cravings for more alcohol.
 The more severe the addiction, the more intense these cravings will be for a person ceasing alcohol consumption.
 One of the most dangerous possible withdrawal symptoms is delirium tremens.

-What is delirium tremens?
+What are delirium tremens?
 It is a severe neurological condition resulting from alcohol withdrawal.
 Roughly one in ten people who experience alcohol withdrawal develop this condition and the death rate can be as high as 35 percent.
 Delirium tremens or “the DTs” can involve a host of dangerous symptoms including:

 - Grand mal seizures.
 These seizures cause violent muscle contractions and periods of unconsciousness that can interrupt brain function and even cause brain damage.